cosmos/sdk-tutorials/academy/xl-cosmjs/create-custom.md

 }
 ```

-What you need to remember from this is:
+The important points to remember from this are:

 1. `rpc: RPC` is an instance of a Protobuf RPC client that will be given to you by CosmJs.
-Although the interface appears to be [declared locally](https://github.com/confio/cosmjs-types/blob/a14662d/src/cosmos/bank/v1beta1/tx.ts#L270-L272), really this is the same interface as found [peppered in CosmJs](https://github.com/cosmos/cosmjs/blob/bb92692/packages/stargate/src/queryclient/utils.ts#L35-L37), and it will be given to you [on construction](https://github.com/cosmos/cosmjs/blob/bb92692/packages/stargate/src/queryclient/queryclient.ts).
-So you need not worry about creating an implementation for it.
+Although the interface appears to be [declared locally](https://github.com/confio/cosmjs-types/blob/a14662d/src/cosmos/bank/v1beta1/tx.ts#L270-L272), rthis is the same interface found [througout CosmJs](https://github.com/cosmos/cosmjs/blob/bb92692/packages/stargate/src/queryclient/utils.ts#L35-L37)/ It will be given to you [on construction](https://github.com/cosmos/cosmjs/blob/bb92692/packages/stargate/src/queryclient/queryclient.ts).
+So, you need not worry about creating an implementation for it.
 2. You can see `encode` and `decode` in action.
 Notice the `.finish()` that flushes the Protobuf writer buffer.
-3. The `rpc.request` makes the call that will be rightfully understood by Protobuf compiled server on the other side.
+3. The `rpc.request` makes the calls that will be correctly understood by Protobuf compiled server on the other side.

 You can find the same structure in [`query.ts`](https://github.com/confio/cosmjs-types/blob/a14662d/src/cosmos/bank/v1beta1/query.ts).

 ### Proper saving

-You ought to commit the extra `.proto` files as well as the compiled ones to your repository so you don't need to redo it.
+You ought to commit the extra `.proto` files as well as the compiled ones to your repository so you don't need to recreate them.

 In fact, take inspiration from `cosmjs-types` [`codegen.sh`](https://github.com/confio/cosmjs-types/tree/main/scripts):